Robust Aggregation of Correlated Information: Introduction

-\section{Related Literature}
+With three or more states, we do not have a full characterization of the robustly optimal strategy.
+However, as in Theorems~\ref{thm:binarybinary} and \ref{thm:binary-general}, \autoref{thm:generalstate} establishes a bound, $N$, such that there is always a robustly optimal strategy that uses at most $N$ information sources.
+Again, this bound depends only on the decision problem, meaning that as the number of information sources grows large, the fraction of information sources used converges to $0$.

+Together, Theorems \ref{thm:binarybinary}, \ref{thm:binary-general}, and \ref{thm:generalstate} reveal a common theme: the agent tends to ignore some freely available information.
+Ignorance of information is well-documented, with existing explanations often attributing this behavior to costs or psychological distortions (see \citet{handel2018frictions} for a detailed discussion).
+Our results offer a different and less recognized rationale: ignorance of information can lead to more robust decisions when there is uncertainty about the correlations among various information sources.
+This explanation has distinct counterfactual implications.
+For instance, an agent who finds it costly to acquire or process information would become more informed as stakes are raised, but one who is concerned with correlation robustness would not react to such an incentive.

+To isolate the effect of ambiguity about the correlation among information sources, our model makes two assumptions: First, the agent has no knowledge about the correlation of the different information sources.
+Second, the agent possesses perfect knowledge of each of the information sources in isolation.
+In reality, the situation might be less extreme\,---\,there might be some knowledge about the correlations or some ambiguity about the marginal sources. \cref{sec:extension:common_source} shows that our results extend straightforwardly to certain additional knowledge about the correlations among information sources. \cref{sec:extension:marginal} extends Theorem 1 to a setting in which the agent also faces ambiguity about the marginal information sources.

+The rest of the paper is organized as follows: \cref{section-model} introduces the formal model. \cref{section-prelim} establishes preliminary results that will be useful throughout the paper. \cref{section:binary state,section:general} consider the binary-state and general-state environments, respectively. \cref{section:discussion} discusses extensions. \cref{section:conclusion} concludes.
+The remainder of this introduction places our contribution within the context of the broader literature.

+\paragraph{Related Literature:}
-Our paper provides practical robust strategies to deal with possible hidden correlation.
-The practice of finding robust strategies dates back at least to \citet{wald1950statistical} and our modeling of information structures follows that of \citet{blackwell1953equivalent}.

-Our way of modeling robustness, by considering the worst case scenario, also is in line with the literature on ambiguity aversion, going back to \citet{gilboa1989maxmin}.
-More recently, \citet{epstein2019ambiguous} run an experiment that documents ambiguity aversion on correlation structures.
+Our paper studies robust decision making under uncertain correlations among information sources.
+The practice of finding robust strategies traces back at least to \citet{wald1950statistical}.
+The worst-case approach we adopt is in line with the literature on ambiguity aversion \citep{gilboa1989maxmin}.
+In particular, a recent experiment by \citet{epstein2019ambiguous} documents aversion to ambiguity on correlation structures.